Jennifer Valice, LCSW

 I help adults and children who are facing challenges related to diagnosis and treatment of a chronic illness to better cope and thrive in their new normal.
 I also help family members and/or caregivers to process their own challenges and promote positive adjustment, rehabilitation, and improved quality of life for their loved one.

-Through compassionate and active listening, I provide a relaxing space where you, your child, or your family member/caregiver can open up about your/their challenges.
+Through compassionate and active listening, I provide a relaxing space where you, your child, or your family member/caregiver can open up about challenges.
 Together, we’ll identify the emotional, psychological, and behavioral impact of the illness, and explore how to effectively cope with life changes.

 Helping Adults/Children Overcome Their Fears